 - Their bank

-Solicitors, banks and Will storage companies will need proof of the death and proof of your identity before they'll hand over the will.
-It's likely that you'll be asked for a copy of the death certificate) and identification documents showing that you are the named Executor.
+Solicitors, banks and will storage companies will need proof of the death and proof of your identity before they'll hand over the will.
+It's likely that you'll be asked for a copy of the death certificate and ID showing that you are the named Executor.

 Is it the 'Last' Will and Testament?

-At this stage, if you are the named Executor of the Will and you have any doubts about the authenticity of the Will, you should talk to a Solicitor, Lawyer or legal expert straight away.
-They can help you determine if the Will is legally valid.
+At this stage, if you are the named executor of the will and you have any doubts about the authenticity of the will, talk to a solicitor, lawyer or legal expert straight away.
+They can help you determine if the will is legally valid.

 Letting People Know

-There may be other people who need to be informed of the content of the Will.
-One of these may be the deceased's accountant, especially important if there are specific directions in the Will about a business or investments that might require specialist knowledge.
+There may be other people who need to be informed of the content of the will too.
+One of these may be the deceased's accountant, especially if there are specific directions about business assets or investments that could require specialist knowledge.

 Other Responsibilities of the Executor

-The Will hopefully sets out clearly how the estate should be divided between the beneficiaries.
-There are other considerations to take into account, and an Executor should go through the following steps before giving effect to the terms of the Will:
+The will should clearly state how the estate should be divided between the beneficiaries.
+However, there are other considerations to take into account, and the executor should go through the following steps:

-- Reviewing all financial documents together with the Will and assessing the solvency of the estate
+- Review all financial documents together with the will and ensure the estate isn't insolvent (bankrupt)

 - Finalise the deceased's income tax affairs, and pay or reclaim any income tax due

-- Prepare detailed accounts showing all payments into, and out of, the estate Executor's account, and the amount remaining for distribution to the beneficiaries.
+- Prepare detailed accounts showing all payments into and out of the estate, and the amount remaining for distribution to the beneficiaries

-When someone dies in England or Wales without a valid Will, this is known as dying Intestate.
-Put simply, this means the law will determine who should receive everything you own, from your property and your bank accounts to their pets.
+When someone dies in England or Wales without a valid will, this is known as dying Intestate.
+Put simply, this means the law will determine who should receive everything, from their property and bank accounts to their pets.
 If you haven’t made a Will yet you are not alone, around 60% of adults in the UK haven’t.
 For advice and guidance on making a Will, contact us or Start your Will online.

 If you have any questions please contact us and we’ll be happy to help you.